claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 ### RDS Storage Auto Scaling
 Automatically scales storage capacity in response to growing database workloads, with zero downtime. (only storage capacity)
 ### Encryption
-- Encryption in transit: enabled by default
-- Encryption at rest: can be enabled
-- Encrypt alsoare automatically enabled on Automated backups, snapshot and read replicas
 - **Can be enabled only during creation**
+- **Encryption in transit:** enabled by default
+- **Encryption at rest:** can be enabled
+- Encrypt are automatically enabled on Automated backups, snapshot and read replicas

 ### RDS Backup
 - Types
 	- **Automated backup:** choose retention period between 0 and 35 days
 		- **enabled by default**
 		- stored in s3
-		- Log backed up every 5minutes
+		- Log backed up every 5 minutes
 		- no charge for additional data in automated backups
 	- **Manual Snapshot**
-		- taken manually
+		- Taken manually
-		- additional storage charge
+		- Additional storage charge
 - **Restoring a backup:** creates a new RDS instance and restores data in that instance
 	- Restoring a manual snapshot
 	- Restoring Point in time (PITR): similar but provide restore time
 - Take long time to restore database: is not imidiate.
 #### Scelte architetturali
-#### Read Replicas:
+#### Read Replicas
 - **Disaster recovery solution** if the primary DB instance fails
 - Improve **read contention** which means improve performance latency.
 	- **Read contention:** when multiple proccesses or instances competing for access to the same index or data block at the same time.
 - You must have **automatic backups enabled**.